September 21st: Peace One Day

 September 21st is the official UN ceasefire day, a day of global peace and non-violence.
 Such a concept may seem wishful thinking in today’s climate of war, terrorism and persecution.
 It is my hope with this article, however, to help, in whatever small way I can, to ensure that the thinking behind September 21st can be realised to be far more than naïve passions.

 The declaration of an annual day of global ceasefire and non-violence in 2001 was the culmination of the work of Peace One Day, a campaign launched by British filmmaker Jeremy Gilley in 1999.
-I first became aware of Peace One Day this time last year, when Gilley’s film was shown on television, documenting his journey of tears, celebrations, peaks and pitfalls; talking to politicians, Nobel peace laureates, artists, musicians and religious leaders the world over.
+I first became aware of Peace One Day this time two years ago, when Gilley’s film was shown on television, documenting his journey of tears, celebrations, peaks and pitfalls; talking to politicians, Nobel peace laureates, artists, musicians and religious leaders the world over.
 The idea, no matter how far fetched it seemed, instantly caught my imagination.

 Tragically just days after the UN General Assembly declared the establishment of a global ceasefire day, the twin towers fell.
 And the rest, as they say, is history, as each and every one of us who has marched against the wars in Afghanistan and Iraq well knows.
 But we also know that simply because the promise of peace eluded us as Bush and Blair took us twice to war, it did not mean that we should give up and resign ourselves to another century caked in blood.
 Two million optimists on the streets of London were testament to that.
 Thankfully Jeremy Gilley did not give up either.